mksaraf/kubernetes-lab-tutorial/content/coreos.md

     terraform apply -var-file=build/${CLUSTER}/terraform.tfvars platforms/metal

 Terraform starts and waits till the whole installation process terminates.
+If something will go wrong, clean the environment  before to attempt another try by issuing the following command:

+    terraform destroy -var-file=build/${CLUSTER}/terraform.tfvars platforms/metal

+and start over.

-From another terminal session, check if Terraform writes the machine profiles and the matcher groups to the matchbox service data directory
+Terraform writes the machine profiles and the matcher groups to the matchbox service data directory.
+Check the content of that folder

     tree /var/lib/matchbox
     /var/lib/matchbox